Food Service

 Smart Snack Calculator

-Are you wondering if your snacks meet the Smart Snack standards?
+Are you wondering if your snacks meet the Smart Snack guidelines?
 The link below will help you determine if your product makes the cut.
-You don’t have to purchase snacks that make the Smart Snacks standards, but we encourage you to bring healthy snacks!

 Smart Snack Calculator